Commonwealth Consolidated Acts(1) The Minister must not issue an Australian passport to a child unless:

-(a) each person who has parental responsibility for the child consents to the child travelling internationally; or
+(a) each person who has parental responsibility for the child consents to the child having an Australian travel document; or

-(b) an order of a court of the Commonwealth, a State or a Territory permits the child to travel internationally.
+(b) an order of a court of the Commonwealth, a State or a Territory permits:

-(2) Subsection (1) does not prevent the Minister from issuing an Australian passport to a child if:
+(2) Subsection (1) does not prevent the Minister from issuing an Australian travel document to a child if:

 (a) circumstances specified in a Minister's determination as special circumstances exist; or